 Need a place to host more people?
 No problem as the back of the Palazzo folds out into a sky lounge complete with a fireplace with just the push of a button.
 Not to mention this motorhome has some brawn, the 40-foot colossus can reach a top speed of 93 miles per hour thanks to its 510-horsepower engine.
 This toy is meant to be for well to do and “represents exclusivity and extravagance that requires no explanation,” per Marchi.

-Who knew the popular producer of lightweight trailers also made one of the most decadent coach lines on the market, but that’s the case in Featherlite’s Vantare series, and the Platinum Plus is the most luxurious of them all.
+Who knew the popular producer of lightweight trailers also made one of the most decadent coach lines on the market?
+That’s the case with the Featherlite’s Vantare series, and the Platinum Plus is the most luxurious of them all.
 The only word to describe the interior of the Platinum Plus is decadent, as it is outfitted with Inca marble, Italian leather, hand-made glass, sapele, suede and more.

 Leave it to Simon Cowell to borrow Will Smith’s mighty RV and decide he needed bigger and better.
 The first thing that strikes you is the sheer size of the rig, it comes in at 30 tons and needs 22 tires to drive the 1200 square foot beast around.
-Cowell has everything he needs in the trailer’s two bedrooms and bathrooms, full kitchen, office, and wide screen TVs.
-There’s even a makeup counter with a pop up screen to connect to Cowell’s personal physician.
+Cowell has everything he needs in the trailer’s two bedrooms and bathrooms, full kitchen, office, and widescreen TV's.
+There’s even a makeup counter with a pop-up screen to connect to Cowell’s physician.